Prime Minister of Japan

 The is the head of government of Japan.
 The prime minister chairs the Cabinet of Japan and has the ability to select and dismiss its ministers of state.
 The prime minister also serves as the commander-in-chief of the Japan Self Defence Forces.
-The incumbent prime minister, Sanae Takaichi, took office on 21 October 2025; she is the first woman to serve as either president of the Liberal Democratic Party or prime minister.

-The National Diet (parliament) nominates the prime minister from among its members (typically from among the members of the House of Representatives).
+The National Diet (parliament) acts as an electoral college and both houses nominate the prime minister from among their members (typically from among the members of the House of Representatives).
+Each house conducts a ballot under the run-off system, though the nominee of the House of Representatives prevails if the two houses disagree on the nomination.
 They are then formally appointed by the emperor.
 The prime minister must retain the confidence of the House of Representatives to remain in office.
+Conventionally, the prime minister is almost always the leader of the majority party in the House of Representatives or the leader of the senior partner in the governing coalition, though there have been cabinet prime ministers from junior coalition partners.
 The prime minister lives and works at the Naikaku Sōri Daijin Kantei (Prime Minister's Official Residence) in Nagatachō, Chiyoda, Tokyo, close to the National Diet Building.

+Before the adoption of the Meiji Constitution, Japan had in practice no written constitution.
+Under the Yōrō Code enacted in 752, the Daijō-daijin was the head of the Daijō-kan (Department of State), the highest organ of Japan's pre-modern Imperial government during the Heian period and until briefly under the Meiji Constitution.
+The office was replaced with the office of prime minister on 22 December 1885 with the appointment of Itō Hirobumi to the new position.
+The Meiji Constitution was adopted in 1890, which gave the emperor the powers to appoint and dismiss the prime minister and cabinet members.
+During this period, the Prime Minister and his Cabinet were not necessarily chosen from the elected members of parliament.
+The modern constitution, adopted in 1947, transferred formal executive powers from the emperor to the prime minister, as well as designating the Diet as the nominator of the prime minister instead of the emperor.